walterfan/encoding_helper/README.md

 # Introduction

-It is a small tool to conver encoding that I wrote long long time ago.
+It is a small tool to convert encoding, which I wrote long long time ago.

-It's useful to me and someone may like it, so I extract it from old code repo and build it to a standalone tool.
+It's useful to me and someone may need it too, so I extract it from old code repo and build it to a standalone tool.

 ![snapshot](snapshot.png)

-Please star it if you like it.
+Please star it if you like it :)

-Please raise issue to me if you want new functions.
+You can raise issue to me if you want new functions.

 Thanks,
 Walter